 In this video, I wanted to find an insight that was really unique, and hugely valuable for business.
 Here, I used the Power BI TOPN function.
+You may watch the full video of this tutorial at the bottom of this blog.

 I wanted to know the best-selling day for every single product.